dmgsantos/WaterPy/README.md

 Any question or suggestion please contact us: wetpython@gmail.com

-WETpython thank you in advance for your contribution and support.
+WaterPython thank you in advance for your contribution and support.

 * Follow the project on Twitter: https://twitter.com/WETpython
 * Get the library at https://github.com/WETpython